Email Alert Scam

 OPTION ONE

-First, assess whether it is real by checking the “From” email address.
-This is not the same as the “From” name, The name can easily be manipulated.
-In the case above the email said From Amazon.
-But the email came from [email protected].
-Clearly, @gmail.com is not Amazon.
+First, check the “From” email address to assess whether it is real.
+This is not the same as the “From” name, which can easily be manipulated.
+In the case above, the email said From Amazon, but the email came from [email protected]. @gmail.com is not Amazon.
 However, some email phishing is more sophisticated than others.

 OPTION TWO

-The second and more sure-fire way to avoid clicking on scam emails, if to simply go to the account directly, login, and see if there is any notifications.
+The second and more surefire way to avoid clicking on scam emails is to simply go to the account directly, log in, and see if there are any notifications.
 If not, then the email was a scam.

 Be diligent and careful so that you’re not the next victim of an email alert scam